siegerts/xiegerts.com/content/post/amplify-ui-auth-nextjs/index.md

 +++
 title = "Serverless Authentication with Amplify Auth, Amplify UI, and Next.js"

-description = "This post with walk through setting up Amplify Auth with the Amplify UI React library in a Next.js SSR application.
+description = "This post steps through setting up Amplify Auth with the Amplify UI React library in a Next.js SSR application.
 Once set up, we can restrict access to pages using the built-in hooks from the Amplify Authenticator and use withSSRContext and Auth to restrict access to the API routes and pages with SSR."

 tags = [
     "development",